Filip Novák (footballer): Al Jazira

 On 30 September 2022, Novák moved to Al Jazira.

+Sigma Olomouc

+On 3 November 2023, Novák signed a contract with Sigma Olomouc until end of the season.

+Jablonec

+On 21 February 2025, Novák signed a contract with Jablonec as a free agent.

 International career

 Youth

 Novák was a part of the Czech Republic national under-21 football team which was playing in the European Under-21 Championship qualification in 2013.
 He scored his first under-21 goal against Wales.
 They ran up from the group 3 as the winner but unfortunately were beaten by Russia in play-off round to the final tournament.

 Senior

 Novák's debut for the Czech Republic national team was on 31 March 2015 in a friendly match against Slovakia; he played the last 10 minutes of the game.